 Question 6: Explain with examples how Andhayug is relevant to our times.

-Ans: Andha Yug (The Age of Blindness) is a play written by Dharamvir Bharati.
-Andha Yug is a literary text which is based on The Mahabharata,it is originally written in Hindi and published in 1954.
-Andha Yug has drawn lot of attention because of its creative and powerful statement against the contemporary situation by invoking the characters from the Mahabharata.
-Andha Yug is essentially a play about morality: it questions whether we are accountable for our moral choices, whether the quality of our actions can go beyond the time, place, and circumstances of our existence, and whether we can be more than agents of destiny.
+Ans: Dharamvir Bharati wrote the drama Andha Yug (The Age of Blindness).
+Andha Yug is a literary work based on The Mahabharata that was first written in Hindi and released in 1954.
+Andha Yug has gotten a lot of attention for making a unique and strong protest against the current circumstances by referencing Mahabharata characters.
+Andha Yug is essentially a morality drama that asks if we are responsible for our moral decisions, whether the quality of our acts may transcend time, location, and situation, and whether we can be more than passive agents of fate.